PAY RANGE: 7

-(The following conditions must be met for a position to be approved for this class.)
+ALLOCATING FACTORS (The following conditions must be met for a position to be allocated to this class.)

-- Employees in this class process a variety of tax payments through the use of computer terminals or electronic validating equipment.
+1. Employees in the Revenue Department process a variety of tax payments through the use of computer terminals or electronic validating equipment.

-- Employees in this class report to a payment processing supervisor.
+3. Employees in this class report to a Payment Processing Supervisor.